 For more than 20 years, this service has featured a combined choir of all participating congregations, a joint children’s choir, and a presentation by the City government in honor of the occasion.
 Local houses of worship take turns in hosting this meaningful celebration.
 Participants are encouraged to bring canned goods for food pantries.
 For more information about the pre-Thanksgiving Interfaith Unity Service, contact the spiritual leader of your house of worship.

-The Multi-Cultural Advisory Committee and the Clergy Coalition of Coral Springs & Parkland are open to partnering with other faith communities to host community celebrations.
+The Multi-Cultural Advisory Committee and Clergy Coalition of Coral Springs/Parkland & NW Broward are open to partnering with other faith communities to host community celebrations.